 This scenario demonstrates how an EDR Local SMS resynchronizes itself with the NPAC SMS.

 These scenarios demonstrate the recovery of additions, deletions and modifications of network, subscription version and number pool block data.
 The recovery of this data can cause status attribute value changes and serviceProvNPA-NXX-X deletions.
+This flow is not applicable over the XML interface.